juhotter/KnowledgeGraphsProject/README.md

 ```
 <img width="1095" alt="nullCount" src="https://github.com/juhotter/KnowledgeGraphsProject/assets/74101582/42fadc78-dd80-4e92-bfef-af00fa552f76">

-As we can see, the amount of entities with null values in each of these properties is always 0.
+As we can see, the amount of entities with null values in each of these properties is always 0, which means our grah is 100% data complete for all the properties.
 This is due to the fact that these values are mandatory to be filled in for our dataset.
 The values that do not adhere to any of these properties are stored in "additionalProperty" attributes.

 #### Dimension Accuracy: